-- Full packages of energy efficiency measures and high efficiency heating or renewable energy installed in homes which have an energy performance rating of E or below, or which are without existing heating, or which have electric heating, solid fuel heating, LPG, old oil fired central heating systems (15 years old or more) or oil fired systems that are broken beyond viable repair; - Provision of individual insulation measures and zoned heating controls; - Provision of measures to tackle 'hard to heat' homes that is solid walled homes without a cavity; and

-Provision of renewable technologies, specifically technologies that are covered by the Microgeneration Certification Scheme.
+- Full packages of energy efficiency measures and high efficiency heating or renewable energy installed in homes which have an energy performance rating of E or below, or which are without an existing central heating system, or which have electric heating, solid fuel heating, LPG, old oil fired central heating systems (15 years old or more) or oil fired systems that are broken beyond viable repair; - Provision of individual measures such as insulation and heating controls; - Provision of measures to tackle 'hard to heat' homes that is solid walled homes without a cavity; and - Provision of renewable technologies, specifically technologies that are covered by the Microgeneration Certification Scheme (MCS).

-Half of priority group funding will be ring fenced for schemes which do not require a contribution from priority customers.
+Half of the priority group funding will be ring fenced for schemes which do not require a contribution from priority customers.